preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-permissions-613/index.rst

 Permissions
 =============================================

-**Some more details will be added to this pafe.
+**Some more details will be added to this page.
 Will be finished soon.**

 Here you add or remove admins for sign-off requests.